pingcap/docs/clinic/clinic-user-guide-for-tiup.md

 ### Step 1.
 Check the data to be collected

-For a detailed list of data that can be collected by Diag, see [Clinic Diagnostic Data](/clinic/clinic-data-instruction-for-tiup.md).
-To improve the efficiency of the later diagnosis, you are recommended to collect comprehensive monitoring data, configuration information, and other data.
+For a detailed list of data that can be collected by Diag, see [TiDB Clinic Diagnostic Data](/clinic/clinic-data-instruction-for-tiup.md).
+To improve the efficiency of the later diagnosis, you are recommended to collect comprehensive data, for example, monitoring data and configuration information.

 ### Step 2.
 Collect data